veganaize/closure-compiler/Writing-Compiler-Pass.md

 # Code Transformations

-Now that we know found our node we would like to insert our "Hello World"
+Now that we found our node we would like to insert our "Hello World"

 ```java
 package com.google.javascript.jscomp;